 You can ride one of the city's historic trams, lovingly maintained by Amigos del Tranvía (friends of the tramway) association, through the Caballito neighbourhood on Satudays, Sundays and public holidays.
 Trams run on a loop, starting and stopping at Emilio Mitre 500.
 It's free to get on board, and fun for all the family.
 Take advantage of the trip to explore the tranquil Barrio Inglés, or English neighbourhood, nearby.

 This weekly open-air fair in the Mataderos neighbourhood is a great place to discover Argentina's homegrown culture, with a large arts and crafts market, traditional food from the north of the country, and displays of horsemanship and folk dancing.
-The fair is held on Sundays from April to December, and on Saturday evenings in January and February.
+The fair is held on Sundays from March to December inclusive.

 The Parque de la Memoria is a space for reflection dedicated the victims of state terrorism.
 Located on the northern riverside, it is a peaceful open space with art and educational exhibits and river views.
 It's a relaxing place to walk and escape from the bustle of the city.